Bilateral Trade Under Heavy-Tailed Valuations: Minimax Regret with Infinite Variance: Abstract

 \section{Abstract}

-We study contextual bilateral trade under full feedback when trader valuations have bounded density but infinite variance.
-We first extend the self-bounding property of Bachoc et al.\ (ICML 2025) from bounded to real-valued valuations, showing that the expected regret of any price $\pi$ satisfies $\mathbb{E}[g(m,V,W) - g(\pi,V,W)] \le L|m-\pi|^2$ under bounded density alone.
-Combining this with truncated-mean estimation, we prove that an epoch-based algorithm achieves regret $\widetilde{O}(T^{1-2\beta(p-1)/(\beta p + d(p-1))})$ when the noise has finite $p$-th moment for $p \in (1,2)$ and the market value function is $\beta$-H\"older, and we establish a matching $\Omega(\cdot)$ lower bound via Assouad's method with a smoothed moment-matching construction.
-Our results characterize the exact minimax rate for this problem, interpolating between the classical nonparametric rate at $p{=}2$ and the trivial linear rate as $p \to 1^+$.
+We study contextual bilateral trade under full feedback when, conditionally on the context, trader valuations have bounded density but infinite variance.
+We first extend the self-bounding property of Bachoc et al.\ (ICML 2025) from bounded to real-valued valuations, showing that the expected regret of any price $\pi$ satisfies $\mathbb{E}[g(m,V,W) - g(\pi,V,W)] \le L|m-\pi|^2$ under bounded density and finite first moments alone.
+Combining this with truncated-mean estimation, we prove that an epoch-based algorithm achieves regret $\widetilde{O}(T^{1-2\beta(p-1)/(\beta p + d(p-1))})$ when the noise has finite $p$-th moment for $p \in (1,2)$ and the market value function is $\beta$-H\"older, and we establish a matching $\Omega(\cdot)$ lower bound via Assouad's method with a fixed-support mixture construction.
+Our results characterize the minimax rate in $T$ for this problem up to logarithmic factors, interpolating between the classical nonparametric rate at $p{=}2$ and the trivial linear rate as $p \to 1^+$.
+Finally, we show these rates are achievable by \emph{fully parameter-free} algorithms: median-of-means pricing attains the parametric oracle rate with no knowledge of $(p, \sigma_p)$ or the parameter norm, and a cell-width tournament extends this jointly to the tail and smoothness parameters when $\beta \le d$ --- under full feedback, tail-adaptivity is free.